LinoBigatti/APIagb-dev/CONTRIBUTING.md

 Once all of this point are done, the repo will be cloned into [the stable repository](https://github.com/linobigatti/APIagb).

 * Fix the input demo to read the buttons L and R.
-* Optimize vertical and horizontal line drawing on mx_line.
+* Optimize vertical and horizontal line drawing on mx_line. ✓
 * Optimize the mode 4 line code.
+* Create a "Mode4Demo".